Granada Public Transport - Buses, Metro, Trains, Flights, Taxis, Parking and Car Hire

 Taxis in Granada are affordable, especially if you share the trip with friends.
 It can cost just a couple of euros per person to travel from one monument to another.How to get to nearby towns?

-There are metropolitan buses that connect Granada with the towns of the province.
+There are suburban buses that connect Granada with the towns of the province.
 The main stops for these buses are at the Palacio de Congresos, Puente Blanco, Triunfo and Fuente Nueva.

 For the towns in the south, the stops are at the Palacio de Congresos or Puente Blanco.